terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 <br>

 The enterprise platform controls almost everything.
-For now this is just Palantir.
+For now (and the foreseeable future) this section is just Palantir demos.

 Demos (*I added numbering, conceptual diagrams, and a few error updates to the original demos*)
 - **[D1: Palantir Foundry "speedrun" (quick start) (26.0705)](/3c.1_pal_foundry/)**.